Find Teaching Schools

 Private not-for-profit Public vs. Private

 The total student population at American International College is 2,612, of which 1,381 students are undergraduates and of those, 1,281 are full-time.
-It takes the average AIC undergraduate about 4.3 years to complete their degree.
+The average graduation time for an undergraduate student at AIC is 4.3 years.

-Approximately 74% of the students who attend this school take out loans.
-The average amount of student loans is $8,293 a year.
-AIC has a 1.5% student default rate.
+Approximately 84% of the students who attend this school take out loans.
+The typical student loan amount is $8,666 a year.
+AIC has a 6.1% student default rate.
 This is excellent when you compare it to the national rate of 10.8%.

 #5